Skip to main content

 Not keen to DIY?
 Check out our extensive range of Axiom bike bags.
 Axiom's Seymour series features its amazing Oceanweave Fabric.
 These bags are the world’s only cycling bags to be made out of recycled fishing nets.

-They're equal parts eco-friendly and built to last.
-Axiom uses environmentally sensitive processes and materials in its products and packaging, and its fabrics are free of heavy metals and toxic dyes so you can feel comfortable using them with your family.
-Everything Axiom makes is designed to last a lifetime – so there’s never anything to throw away.
+Equal parts eco-friendly and built to last.
+Axiom uses environmentally sensitive processes and materials in its products and packaging, plus everything Axiom makes is designed to last a lifetime.

 Buy Axiom Frame Bags